El Capitan: BASE jumping

 El Capitan has a controversial history regarding BASE jumping, and the National Park Service uses an old regulation, known as the aerial delivery regulation, that predates the existence of BASE jumping to criminally prosecute modern day BASE jumpers.
 Michael Pelkey and Brian Schubert made the first BASE jump from El Capitan on July 24, 1966.
 Both men sustained broken bones from the jump.
 During the 1970s, with better equipment and training, many BASE jumpers made successful jumps from El Capitan.
 In 1980 the National Park Service experimented with issuing BASE-jumping permits.
 The first permitted BASE jump was performed on August 4, 1980, by Dean Westgaard of Laguna Beach.
 These legal jumps resulted in no major injuries or fatalities.
 After a trial lasting only ten weeks, the National Park Service ceased issuing permits and effectively shut down all BASE jumping on El Capitan.
 On October 22, 1999, 60-year-old Jan Davis died after BASE jumping from El Capitan while using borrowed equipment, with which she was unfamiliar, so that her own equipment would not be confiscated by NPS rangers waiting to arrest her.
 She was part of an event to protest the death of Frank Gambalie, who had landed safely but drowned after being chased into a river by park rangers.
+Before his death in 1999, Gambalie had told a friend, "No way are they gonna get me.
+Let them chase me -- I'll just laugh in their faces and jump in the river."